xnd-project/xnd-all/README.rst

 xndtools was written by `Pearu Peterson <https://github.com/pearu>`_.

+The `install.sh` script can be used to install the development versions of these libraries.

 Funding for these projects initially came from `Anaconda Inc. <https://www.anaconda.com/>`_ and now from `Quansight LLC <https://www.quansight.com/>`_.